 The Lower Los Angeles River (the river) is the core of southeast Los Angeles and serves a critical role by managing flood risk.
 It protects life and property by collecting stormwater from surrounding areas and safely conveying it to the ocean.
 The river’s paths and trails also provide a space for the community to recreate and travel within the region.
 Despite these functions, the river’s potential value as a place for relaxation, discovery, recreation, tourism, and economic development has yet to be realized.

-The Plan encompasses areas within a one mile offset on each side of the 19-mile river from the city of Vernon to outlet in the city of Long Beach, passing through numerous jurisdictions, including unincorporated County communities and 14 Southeast LA County cities.
+The Plan encompasses areas within one mile on each side of the 19-mile river from the City of Vernon to outlet in the City of Long Beach, which includes unincorporated County communities and 14 Southeast LA County cities.
 The Plan describes opportunities for improving the environment and residents’ quality of life along the river.
 This Plan ensures that the voices of the people are heard now and in the future as the river is reimagined and revitalized into an integral part of a healthy, equitable, and sustainable community.
-The Plan will be incorporated into the LA County’s Master Plan for the entire 51-mile LA River.
+The Plan will be incorporated into the LA River Master Plan for the entire 51-mile LA River.